-Teena, a summer person and only twenty-six, thinks a hundred and twenty degrees sounds all right, sounds better, certainly, than her car, a Chrysler PT Cruiser not all that old but silent now after one giant thump up there in the engine, a noise so loud it dented the hood and convinced Teena she had no desire to look under that hood, made it clear that help lay not in her hands but elsewhere.
+Teena, a summer person and only 26, thinks a 120 degrees sounds all right, sounds better, certainly, than her car, a Chrysler PT Cruiser not all that old but silent now after one giant thump up there in the engine, a noise so loud it dented the hood and convinced Teena she had no desire to look under that hood, made it clear help lay not in her hands but elsewhere.

 Of course, elsewhere now appeared to be anywhere since she could barely see through the scratchy curtain of her eyelids, and she thought her pantyhose might be freezing since it seemed to be shredding from her legs in tiny strips—and it was pantyhose, too, not flesh.
 Teena hadn't frozen yet, or frozen partially in the sense of being easy to slice up for a stir-fry or salad.
 Her mind had its cold moments, but she still knew she had to move from this very Point A to a Point B down the road where a married man whose wife had gone to Ecuador on a short trip (drugs, Teena knew, or connections thereto) awaited her arrival for a nice, secluded weekend of sex and food and music.

 Teena had suggested—on the phone—long, romantic walks along the country road he lived on, both of them in furry parkas, cheeks all pink and blushy, and great clouds of brandy-flavored breath pouring from their noses and lips.
 An hour or two in his hot tub, though, began to sound much better, especially after she lost her one shoe and then the other, walked right out of them, and when she turned around to pick them up, they were gone in a windy swirl of expensive leather and three-inch heels.
 Some farmer, she thought, would find them in the spring and fantasize over something besides hybrid corn or genetically-modified soybeans.